-In January 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 This ASU is intended to simplify the accounting for goodwill impairment by removing the requirement to perform a hypothetical purchase price allocation.
 A goodwill impairment will now be the amount by which the reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 All other goodwill impairment guidance will remain largely unchanged.
 This new standard will be applied prospectively and is effective for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted after January 1, 2017.
-We do not expect this guidance to have a material effect on our financial statements.
+We adopted this standard in first quarter of 2017 and it did not have a material effect on our financial statements.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the Emerging Issues Task Force).
 This ASU is intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
 This new standard is effective for annual periods beginning after December 15, 2017, and interim periods within that reporting period.
 Early adoption is permitted, provided that all of the amendments are adopted in the same period.
 The guidance requires application using a retrospective transition method.
-We are evaluating the effect that this guidance will have on our consolidated statements of cash flows.
+We adopted this standard in first quarter of 2018 and this guidance did not have a material effect on our consolidated statements of cash flows.

 In March 2016, the FASB issued ASU 2016-09, Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 This ASU simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
-This new standard is effective for annual periods beginning after December 15, 2016, and interim periods within that reporting period.
-We will adopt this standard in the first quarter of 2017, under the modified retrospective method, with the cumulative effect of adoption recorded as an adjustment to 2017 beginning retained earnings.
-The new standard will result in excess tax benefits and deficiencies on share-based transactions being recorded as income tax expense or benefit rather than in additional-paid-in-capital.
-We will also classify excess tax benefits on share-based payments in the operating section of our consolidated statement of cash flows.
-Furthermore, we expect to record an adjustment to beginning retained earnings of approximately \$0.2 million as we have made an election to account for share-based award forfeitures as they occur, rather than making estimates of future forfeitures.
+We adopted this standard in the first quarter of 2017, under the modified retrospective method, with the cumulative effect of adoption recorded as an adjustment to 2017 beginning retained earnings.
+The new standard results in excess tax benefits and deficiencies on share-based transactions being recorded as income tax expense or benefit rather than in additional-paid-in-capital.
+In addition, excess tax benefits on share-based payments are now classified in the operating section of our consolidated statement of cash flows.
+Furthermore, we recorded an adjustment to beginning retained earnings of approximately \$0.1 million as we have made an election to account for share-based award forfeitures as they occur, rather than making estimates of future forfeitures.